 - “Withdrawal” – If you do send your work out to several magazines at once, and it is accepted by one of them, you’ll need to withdraw it from the other markets.
-This is usually done by sending an email, and is covered in more detail later on.
+This is usually done by sending an quick, polite email to the editorial email address.

 - “Multiple Submissions” – This refers to the practice of sending more than one story or poem to the same magazine.
-Some magazines want to receive more than one piece at once, while others would prefer to only read one at a time.
+Some magazines want to receive more than one piece at once, while others prefer to concentrate on one piece at a time.

 - “Reprints” – Reprints are stories or poems that have been published before.
-Most magazines want previously unpublished work, but some are happy to take reprints.
+Most magazines want previously unpublished work, but there are some that are happy to take reprints.

 A Note About Rights

 Sometimes the guidelines will state the rights that the magazine takes to your work.
-Right are not the same thing as copyright.
-As the creator you own the copyright to your own work by default.
-You can however give other people rights to do things with your work.
+Rights are not the same thing as copyright.
+As the creator of the work you own the copyright by default.
+You can, however, give other people rights to do things with your work.
 Here’s a glossary of what different rights-related terms mean:

 - “First” – This is the right to be the first publisher to publish the piece of writing in question.

-- “Serial” – This is the right to publish the piece of writing in question in printed form in a magazine.
+- “Serial” – This is the right to publish the piece of writing in printed form in a magazine.

-- “Online / Electronic” – This is the right to publish the piece of writing in question on a website, or as an eBook download.
+- “Online/Electronic” – This is the right to publish the piece of writing in question on a website, or in an eBook.

 - “One-time” – This indicates that the right will only be exercised once.
 If the publisher wants to reprint the piece in a “best of” collection they would have to seek your permission again.